 The 964 used to be the overlooked middle child.
 Not anymore.

-Prices have climbed steadily in the past decade, especially in certain collector markets where demand for specific model years is high.
+Prices have climbed steadily in the past decade.
+The 964 now commands serious money when sold at auction or through specialist dealers, with demand for specific model years showing no signs of softening.
 For example, the most collectible model years, such as the 1993 Turbo 3.6 and 1992 Carrera RS, are highly sought after and often command top prices when they appear for sale.
-Availability for sale can vary by market, with some models more likely to be listed in North American or European markets than others.
+Availability varies by region, with some versions more commonly sold through North American or European listings than others.

 Here’s a rough breakdown: